DarthFubuMVC/fubumvc/documentation/documentation/servicebus/testing.md

 * [Reliable and “Debuggable” Automated Testing of Message Based Systems in a Crazy Async World](https://jeremydmiller.com/2016/05/17/reliable-and-debuggable-automated-testing-of-message-based-systems-in-a-crazy-async-world/)

 Also see <[linkto:documentation/serenity]> for more information about testing FubuMVC applications.

+TODO(more stuff!)

+* MessageHistory and how that's used in testing
+* Serenity integration for the service bus
+* Using Consume()